Zuricho/ParallelFold/README.md

 ## What is this for

-ParallelFold can help you accelerate Alphafold when you want to predict multiple sequences.
+ParallelFold can help you accelerate AlphaFold when you want to predict multiple sequences.
 After dividing the CPU part and GPU part, users can finish feature step by multiple processors.

-Using ParallelFold, you can run Alphafold 2~3 times faster than DeepMind's procedure.
+Using ParallelFold, you can run AlphaFold 2~3 times faster than DeepMind's procedure.